AlexHunton2/SimpleEngine/README.md

 ### Basic Overview of Components

-PictureSelector selects Pictures in Main -> Pictures are either Level or Menu -> Levels are composed of GameObjects and UIObjects, Menus are only UIObjects -> Custom levels derive from BasicLevel -> Create GameObjects and UIObjects within Level class.
+PictureSelector selects Pictures in Main -> Pictures are either Level or Menu -> Levels are composed of GameObjects and UIObjects, Menus are only UIObjects -> Custom levels derive from BasicLevel -> Add GameObjects and UIObjects within Level class.
 Use Hooks to have them interact with the user.
 Use the class itself to have them interface with eachother.

 IN GENERAL: MAIN -> PICTURE -> LEVELS & MENUS (HOOKS) -> GAMEOBJECTS & UIOBJECTS (HOOKS/ENTITIES)